 Anbefalet under Det skal du se! uge 19.

-Collega præsenterer UGLY FEELINGS i med værker af Epheas Maposa og Nanna Starck, kurateret i samarbejde med Harare, Zimbabwe-baseredeVillage Unhu.
+Collega præsenterer Ugly Feelings i med værker af Epheas Maposa og Nanna Starck, kurateret i samarbejde med Harare, Zimbabwe-baseredeVillage Unhu.

 In collaboration with Harare, Zimbabwe-based art platform Village Unhu, Collega presents Ugly Feelings with works by Epheas Maposa (b.
 1994) and Nanna Starck (b.
 1976) investigating the aesthetics of emotions.
 The exhibition title comes from Sianne Ngai’s 2005 book, a central text in the cultural field of affect theory.
 In her book, Ngai uses literature and contemporary culture to describe how negative, ambiguous emotions such as envy, irritation and paranoia, block or suspend action.
 Ngai further explores how ugly feelings are specifically experienced by minority groups — how envy, considered a shameful emotion, is an understandable response to perceived inequality.